ideas-devecon/ideas-devecon.github.io/governance.md

 inclusive, and representative governance.
 Members are encouraged to review the candidate profiles and statements below before casting their votes.

 Some candidates have accepted nominations for more than one position.
+If one is elected to both positions, you will be assigned the role of Regional Representative.
 For transparency and clarity, all candidates are listed below.

 ---